Particle: Composition

-State of it
+Stability

 Both elementary (such as muons) and composite particles (such as uranium nuclei), are known to undergo particle decay.
-Those fail to undergo particle decay are called stable particles, such as the electron or a helium-4 nucleus.
+Those that do not are called stable particles, such as the electron or a helium-4 nucleus.
 The lifetime of stable particles can be either infinite or large enough to hinder attempts to observe such decays.
 In the latter case, those particles are called "observationally stable".
 In general, a particle decays from a high-energy state to a lower-energy state by emitting some form of radiation, such as the emission of photons.

 N-body simulation

 In computational physics, N-body simulations (also called N-particle simulations) are simulations of dynamical systems of particles under the influence of certain conditions, such as being subject to gravity.
-These simulations are very common in cosmology and computational fluid dynamics.
+These simulations are common in cosmology and computational fluid dynamics.

 N refers to the number of particles considered.
 As simulations with higher N are more computationally intensive, systems with large numbers of actual particles will often be approximated to a smaller number of particles, and simulation algorithms need to be optimized through various methods.